ejspeiro/MMTK/README.md

-# README File for the Mimetic Methods Toolkit (MTK)
+# README File for the MATLAB wrappers for the Mimetic Methods Toolkit (MMTK)

 By: **Eduardo J. Sanchez, Ph.D. - esanchez at mail dot sdsu dot edu**
     __________________________________________________________________